JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_WALKTHROUGH.md

 # M6A-seq

-M6A-seq is similar to meRIP-seq and is a method for quantifying methylation of RNA.
+M6A-seq is a method for quantifying methylation of RNA.
 This walkthrough will outline the general steps of analysing a M6A-seq dataset from fastq files through to figure generation.